 What are the exceptions?

-There are 2 main exceptions:
+There are two main exceptions:

 What does allowable rent increase percentage mean?